 e) Describe the role of nutrition in the causation and management of chronic conditions such as obesity, cancer and diabetes.

-This course is intended for healthcare professionals including doctors, nurses, pharmacists, counselors, educators, researchers, therapists, dietitians and other healthcare professionals.
+This course is intended for healthcare professionals including doctors, nurses, pharmacists, educators, researchers, dietitians, dentists and other healthcare professionals.